bergercookie/vim-debugstring/README.md

 # vim-debugstring

-**WARNING:** Current plugin is under heavy development.
-For the time being it will probably not work as expected

 ## Purpose

-Purpose of current plugin is to facilitate in standard debugging operations (e.g., segfaults).
-It does that by facilitating the ubiquitous `printf ()` debugging i.e., scatter logging statements around the various code snippets that you want to test.
+debugstring aims to automate standard debugging operations (e.g., segfaults).
+It does that by facilitating the ubiquitous printf()-debugging i.e., scatter logging statements around the various code snippets that you want to test.

+The form and syntax of the logging statements target the language at hand (e.g., use printf() in C/C++ but puts() in Ruby)

+For a more detailed outline of `debugstring` check the doc/debugstring.vim file

 ## Usage